dbursztynowski/5g-taskforce/looptest/README.md

 ## 2.2 Scale Open5GS UPF function

-_Note: While doing this exercise, you may want to check the number of amf_sessions independently by querying Prometheus.
+_Note: While doing this exercise, you may want to double check the number of amf_sessions by querying Prometheus.
 In that case, first follow the instructions in section 2.3 and use them when scaling the UPF._

-Below, it is assumed that all components (Open5GS and the monitoring platform) have been installed according to our instructions.
-Otherwise some details may differ and soem adaptations may be required.
+Below, it is assumed that all components (Open5GS/UERANSIM and the monitoring platform) have been installed following our instructions.
+Otherwise some details may differ and adaptations may be required.

 <pre>
 # get pods to have their names displayed

 <font color="#26A269"><b>ubuntu@labs</b></font>:<font color="#12488B"><b>~/labs/5gtask</b></font>$ kubectl get pods
 NAME                                       READY   STATUS    RESTARTS        AGE open5gs-amf-57c6c6c65b-vhh8c               1/1     Running   0               4h39m